KomputeProject/kompute/docs/overview/async-parallel.rst

 It is important that submitting tasks asynchronously, does not mean that these will be executed in parallel.
 Parallel execution of operations will be covered in the following section.

-Asynchronous operation submission can be achieved through the kp::Manager, or directly through the kp::Sequence.
+Asynchronous operation submission can be achieved through the :class:`kp::Manager`, or directly through the :class:`kp::Sequence`.
 Below is an example using the Kompute manager.

 Conceptual Overview
 ^^^^^^^^^^^^^^^^^^^^^